-Where past experiences enhance current learning
+Where past experiences enrich current learning

-As you explore the history of the College of Health Sciences and Professions, the connection between past and present -- between tradition and innovation -- is clear.
+As you explore the history of the College of Health Sciences and Professions, the connection between past and present — between tradition and innovation — is clear.

-With the appointment of Hilda Richards as dean in 1979, the newly formed College of Health and Human Services began a long tradition of innovative thought.
+With the appointment of Hilda Richards as dean in 1979, the newly formed College of Health and Human Services began a long tradition of innovative thinking.
 Richards, Ohio University's first female dean and its first black dean, understood that the nursing college needed to grow and added several new programs including physical therapy and health administration.
-Under her leadership, the College quickly grew to encompass a broad range of programs across many disciplines.
+Under her leadership, the college quickly grew to encompass a broad range of programs across many disciplines.

-In 2001, the College moved into a new home in Grover Center, a state-of-the-art building redesigned specifically for the College.
+In 2001, the college moved into a new home in Grover Center, a state-of-the-art building redesigned specifically for the college.
 The facility, which was originally OHIO's basketball arena, now features 21 classrooms, 24 labs, a fitness complex, a cafe and wireless Internet throughout the building.

-In 2008, the College expanded into the world of online education, with its Master of Health Administration degree.
-Today, more than 5,000 students are enrolled in online degree and certificate programs in health administration, nursing, global health, and clinical informatics.
-With 2010's academic restructuring, the College of Health Sciences and Professions refocused its core mission on health and well-being, positioning the College as a national model for health professions education, scholarship, and service across a wide array of disciplines.
-In 2011, the Social Work program moved into the College, joining other health-focused disciplines.
+In 2008, the college expanded into the world of online education with its Master of Health Administration degree.
+Today, more than 5,000 students are enrolled in online degree and certificate programs in health administration, nursing, global health and clinical informatics.
+With 2010's academic restructuring, the College of Health Sciences and Professions refocused its core mission on health and well-being, positioning the college as a national model for health professions education, scholarship and service across a wide array of disciplines.
+In 2011, the Social Work program moved into the college, joining other health-focused disciplines.

-Whether it's in the classroom or in the community, in the library or in the laboratory, the College of Health Sciences and Professions will challenge you at every turn.
-Teaching you to think critically and act boldly, and preparing you to take the knowledge you gain here out into the world, where it can do the most good for the most people.
+Whether it's in the classroom or in the community, in the library or in the laboratory, the College of Health Sciences and Professions will challenge you at every turn—teaching you to think critically and act boldly, and preparing you to take the knowledge you gain here out into the world, where it can do the most good for the most people.

-The College is a place where ideas lead to innovations, where today's students become tomorrow's professionals, and where commitment and caring benefit our communities and the people who live in them.
+The college is a place where ideas lead to innovations, where today's students become tomorrow's professionals, and where commitment and caring benefit our communities and the people who live in them.